emmett-framework/emmett/docs/orm/advanced.md

 you will be able to use them on the `Post` and `Comment` classes.

-You can also use multiple models as base classes for inheritance, and weppy will merge the relevant properties with the order of the base classes.
+You can also use multiple models as base classes for inheritance, and Emmett will merge the relevant properties with the order of the base classes.
 For example if we define another base model:

 ```python
 class Hidden(Model):